jmarq019/team_profile_generator/README.md

 ## Credits
 Credits to the UW coding bootcamp instructor and TA's for teaching the knowledge necessary to build this application.
 [NPM Node registry](https://docs.npmjs.com/) is also credited as packages from it were used.
 ## Tests
 Testing was conducted by running the application.
+A test suite was also provided with tests for the classes that were to be built as part of this project.